-- 1. Follow the safety guidelines listed in the Safety instructions. - (i) NOTE: When installing a drive into the drive carrier, ensure that the screws are torqued to 4 in-lbs.
+- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
+Remove the drive carrier

 - 1. Insert the drive into the drive carrier with the drive connector facing towards the rear of the carrier. - 2.
 Align the screw holes on the drive with the screws holes on the drive carrier. - 3.
-Using a Phillips #1 screwdriver, secure the drive to the drive carrier with the screws. - NOTE: If the drive or SSD carrier has Torx screw, use Torx 6 (for 2.5-inch drive) or Torx 8 (for 3.5-inch drive) screwdriver to install the drive.
+Using a Phillips #1 screwdriver, secure the drive to the drive carrier with the screws. - (i) NOTE: If the drive or SSD carrier has Torx screw, use Torx 6 (for 2.5-inch drive) or Torx 8 (for 3.5-inch drive)